Key takeaways

 None of that translates to Mexico.

 Mexico is a relationship market.
-The real conversation does not happen in the conference room — it happens at dinner, over mezcal, on the second or third meeting when trust has been established.
+The real conversation does not happen in the conference room.
+It happens at dinner, over mezcal, on the second or third meeting when trust has been established.
 A meeting being rescheduled three times is not a sign of disrespect.
 It is entirely normal.
 "Sí, sí, claro" does not mean yes.
 It means "I am being polite, and I have not yet decided."

 Canadian companies that try to run their Mexico strategy the way they run their domestic sales process will lose.
-Not because they lack a good product or a competitive price — but because they are operating in a market they do not understand on its terms.
+Not because they lack a good product or a competitive price, but because they are operating in a market they do not understand on its terms.

 You cannot close a deal from four thousand kilometres away over email.
 That is not a limitation of technology.
 It is a limitation of trust.
 In a market where relationships are the primary currency, physical absence is a strategic disadvantage that no CRM can compensate for.

 The companies from that trade mission that will convert their conversations into contracts are the ones with someone on the ground.
-Not necessarily a full office — but a trusted representative who understands local business culture, speaks the language, and can sit across the table when it matters.
+Not necessarily a full office, but a trusted representative who understands local business culture, speaks the language, and can sit across the table when it matters.

 This is not optional.
 It is the difference between a pipeline and a photo opportunity.